ninawekunal/AccentDetector/README.md

   - How can we process the audio files first to tailor it to our model?
 (Data Processing)
   - How to improve accuracy of the model and tailor it to detect more words?
       - Can we add more words to our dataset like for instance: If a user speaks something, store all those words under corresponding accent class.
+  - Gather more data on countries with highest # of english speakers.

-  **Resources relevant to the project:** https://www.youtube.com/playlist?list=PL-wATfeyAMNqIee7cH3q1bh4QJFAaeNv0 : Audio Processing for Machine Learning. https://www.youtube.com/watch?v=fMqL5vckiU0&list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf&ab_channel=ValerioVelardo-TheSoundofAI: Audio Processing for Deep Learning with Python
+  **Resources relevant to the project:**

+   - https://www.youtube.com/playlist?list=PL-wATfeyAMNqIee7cH3q1bh4QJFAaeNv0 : Audio Processing for Machine Learning.
+   - https://www.youtube.com/watch?v=fMqL5vckiU0&list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf&ab_channel=ValerioVelardo-TheSoundofAI: Audio Processing for Deep Learning with Python